Scottish government gives green light to Vattenfall 170-MW wind farm

-LONDON, July 3 (Reuters) - Swedish utility Vattenfall said the Scottish government has given consent for it to build a 170-megawatt wind farm in southwest Scotland, enabling it to speed up talks with local communities about buying a share in the project.
+LONDON (Reuters) - Swedish utility Vattenfall [VATN.UL] said the Scottish government has given consent for it to build a 170-megawatt wind farm in southwest Scotland, enabling it to speed up talks with local communities about buying a share in the project.

 Vattenfall submitted a planning application for the 50-turbine, onshore South Kyle wind farm four years ago.